 It is acknowledged that the parties’ objectives for the Production include a measurable and long-term legacy (“Legacy”) and each party agrees to use its reasonable endeavours throughout the development and delivery of the Production to further the Legacy of the Production.

-The Producer shall document the Production for archival purposes through film, photography and other digital outputs, and shall provide such outputs to Hull 2017 and grant to Hull 2017 an irrevocable, royalty-free license in perpetuity, to use, copy, keep and disseminate such outputs for archival and legacy purposes.
+The Producer shall document the Production for archival purposes through film, photography and other digital outputs or part thereof, and shall provide such outputs to Hull 2017 and grant to Hull 2017 an irrevocable, royalty-free license in perpetuity, to use, copy, keep and disseminate such outputs for archival and legacy purposes.

 INTELLECTUAL PROPERTY AND EXPLOITATION